B-O-W/Terraform-EKS-ArgoCD/README.md

-# Terraform IaC simple infrastructure with ArgoCD deploy
+# Terraform IaC simple infrastructure with GitHub Actions

 By  `B-O-W` with helm `Graypit`